hAmbreen02/deNOVOEnrich/README.md

 In this crucial step, the alignments to the reference genome and targeted TEs are collated to preserve split contigs with shared read homology between the target TE and reference genomic sites.
 The TE read-tagged alignments are then used for calling new insertion sites.

 - #### Calling non-reference somatic and heritable transposition events Novel TE insertions are classified as either _de novo_ somatic or heritable (segregating) transposition events based on read depth at the insertion sites.
-All new insertion events marked by a read coverage of ≤5 are regarded as somatic events, while TE insertions with a threshold of ≥30 reads were classified as heritable transpositions.
+All new insertion events marked by a read coverage of ≤5 (default) are regarded as somatic events, while TE insertions with a threshold of ≥30 reads (default) were classified as heritable transpositions.
+The cutoff thresholds used to define somatic and heritable TE insertions can be adjusted by the user based on the read coverage distribution (Highly recommended).
 The identified putative insertions are filtered stringently to remove ambiguous events.

 Further details of the pipeline can be found in Ambreen et al.